cchudzicki-ocw-testing/3.020-spring-2021/content/pages/syllabus.md

 - You can take the exam at any time within a 24-hour window on the day of the exam; *i.e.*, the window to take the test begins at 12:00:01 am Eastern and ends at 11:59:59 pm Eastern on the test date.
 - Once you download the exam, your 75-minute period begins.

-*Please note that this information was intended for students enrolled in the residential MIT course and is included to provide insight into how the course was conducted during the pandemic.
+*Please note that this information was intended for students enrolled in the residential MIT course and is included to provide insight into how the course was conducted.
 OCW is not a distance education program, and we do not offer instructor interactions, grading, or certification of completion.*